astromechza/score-flyio/README.md

 fly ip allocate-v4 -a my-app-prefix-example-workload --shared
 ```

-Now we can deploy our workloads:
+Now we can stage our secrets and deploy our workloads:

 ```
-fly deploy -c fly_example-workload.toml
+cat fly_example-workload.env | fly secrets import -a my-app-prefix-example-workload --stage fly deploy -c fly_example-workload.toml
 ```